5 Eva St, Te Aro, Wellington

 Opens 9am Thurs to Sun; closes 3pm

 Fix & Fogg are known for their peanut butters, which you can now find on most supermarket shelves.
-But you can also buy direct from them at their factory window – including 2 and 4kg pails if you have a large family to feed or just like eating it by the handful.
-And besides the various peanut butters they show you what you can do with them by offering toast, milkshakes, smoothies and porridge – all with a rich and sometimes unexpected variety of ingredients combined with peanut butter (pickles anyone?)
+But you can also buy them direct at the factory window – including 2 and 4kg pails if you have a large family to feed or just like eating it by the handful.
+And besides the various peanut butters they show you what you can do with them by offering toast, milkshakes, smoothies and porridge – all with a rich and sometimes unexpected variety of ingredients combined with peanut butter (sauerkraut, pickles, sprouts, yoghurt…)

-I had what the online menu describes as ‘coconut and chia porridge topped with black forest dark chocolate peanut butter, raspberry syrup, coconut flakes, berries, dark chocolate chunks and freeze dried raspberries’.
-That sounds amazing but there were a few issues with these ingredients.
-One was that the berries were still actually frozen.
+I June 2020 had what the menu described as ‘coconut and chia porridge topped with black forest dark chocolate peanut butter, raspberry syrup, coconut flakes, berries, dark chocolate chunks and freeze dried raspberries’.
+That sounded amazing but the berries were still actually frozen.
 I’m not sure why you would do that unless you imagined that the warmth of the porridge would thaw them out.
 It didn’t really.

-Issue two was simply too much chocolate.
+And there was simply too much chocolate as well as peanut butter.
 I love both dark chocolate and peanut butter and mixing the two is definitely a winning combination I can happily eat straight from the jar.
-Mixing them with porridge sounds like a great idea, and many do it, but a problem is that the chocolate melts to a heavy, sticky consistency and the peanut butter is also heavy and doesn’t mix well.
-Both weigh the porridge down.
+Mixing them with porridge sounds like a great idea, and many do it, but both weigh the porridge down with a glug factor.
 I think they can work well in very small quantities, but there was just way too much here for my taste.
-I could only eat half the bowl before I was starting to feel a bit sick.
+I started feeling a bit sick after just half a bowl.

 Fix & Fogg is probably best on a sunny day.
 There are stools where you can eat or, if the sun is at the wrong angle and the alley is in the shade, you could hop over to Te Aro Park nearby.
 Don’t expect much sun to penetrate this side alleyway off Eva St in winter.